 Dancing my way through childhood at the Carol Ennis School of Dance, I later joined La Petite Ballet, which matured into the regional company Berks Ballet Theater.
 I aspired to be a professional ballerina and danced the fairytale role of the Sugar Plum Fairy at the age of 14, but I loved food way too much to pursue ballet as a career.
 (I still love food!)

-I had a series of retail jobs in my early twenties that barely paid for my leotard and tights, so I decided at 24 that I would go back to school.
+I had a series of retail jobs in my early twenties that barely paid for my leotard and tights, so I decided that I would go back to school.
 After a bad break-up, I packed my bags and my cat, pilfered used furniture, and moved to the City of Brotherly Love.
 I attended the Art Institute of Philadelphia to major in interior design and study the art of drinking red wine.
-I graduated in 1993 and then asked myself, “What’s next?”
+I graduated and then asked myself, “What’s next?”

 I live in Manhattan with my husband and our furry family.
 When I’m not in front of my laptop, I’m probably wandering the streets of the city I love or off discovering another part of the planet.